Why has Spanish superchef Ferran Adrià brewed up an “unloved” beer?

 “It’s going to be difficult not to love it,” jokes Albert Adrià, describing Malquerida as perfect not only for spicy food and mixed flavors, but also for accompanying Spanish favorites such as boquerones (a variety of anchovy) in vinegar (“our ceviche”) or mussels.
 “This beer cleanses fat and contributes acidity” he says.

 Despite its name, Malquerida (“it looks like a cocktail,” says Álvarez) hopes to find a place on the menus of top restaurants as well as being available in bars.
-The beer shares much in common with that of Inedit, the first collaboration between the Adrià brothers and Damm in 2008, and that can now be found across the world.
+The beer shares much in common with Inedit, the first collaboration between the Adrià brothers and Damm in 2008, and that can now be found across the world.
 Inedit was conceived as comparable to champagne, served in thin-stemmed wine glasses and presented in ice buckets with a stylishly designed bottle.

 English version by Henry Hahn.